 An emergency fund can be especially important for freelancers and other self-employed workers.
 If you have a slow month or quarter (or get injured or sick), that money can tide you over.

 Even if saving anything at all seems daunting, don’t worry or give up.
 Starting small, with a $100 or $200 deposit or the addition of $20 at a time can be better than never starting at all.

 6. Splurging Responsibly

 With a personal budget, cost-cutting measures can be a sign of fiscal responsibility, but if you can’t splurge every once in a while, it may make it harder to stick to your overall plan.

 So how can you splurge responsibly?
-You might choose to put your bonuses, unexpected earnings, and tax refunds straight into the bank with a trip or some other big spend in mind.
+Living on a budget doesn’t mean you don’t get to have fun!
+Maybe you earmark $25 a week for fun little purchases if you’re the kind who loves getting a gelato or buying a book from time to time.
+Or you might choose to put any bonuses, unexpected earnings, and tax refunds straight into the bank with a trip or some other big spend in mind.